-If e-mails are sent regularly from a service provider (GMX, Yahoo, etc.) or via your own mail server (company server), sender server and domain are identical:
+In case of a regular sending of emails via a service provider (GMX, Yahoo, etc.) or via the own mail server (company server), the sender’s server and domain are identical:

-In this case e-mail and server belong together and are delivered smoothly.
-If you send your invitations via the easyfeedback email invitation tool, the mails are sent via the easyfeedback mail server with your email domain.
-In this case e-mail and server do not belong together and are classified as spam by mail servers.
+In this case, email and server belong together and are delivered smoothly.
+If you send your invitations via easyfeedback’s email invitation tool, the emails are sent via easyfeedback’s mail server with your own e-mail domain.
+In this case, the email and server do not belong together and are classified as spam by mail servers.

-With external surveys, such as customer surveys, this is usually not a problem and about 98% of the e-mails are delivered.
-With internal surveys, such as employee surveys, it often happens that the mails are marked as spam or not delivered at all.
+For external surveys such as customer surveys, this is usually not a problem, which is why approximately 98% of the emails are delivered.
+However, with internal surveys such as employee surveys, it often happens that the mails are marked as spam or are not delivered at all.

-Before you send your invitations via easyfeedback, you can test the dispatch.
-You can do this by using the “Testmail” function in the e-mail invitations or by adding yourself to the participant list (test list) as a recipient.
+Before you send the final invitations via our invitation tool, you can test the delivery in advance.
+Firstly, via the test mail function, which can be found in the email invitation tool, or by adding yourself to the participant list as a recipient on a test basis.

-These two methods allow you to test the delivery.
-If the email invitation is not delivered or marked as spam, this is due to the technical reasons mentioned above.
+With these two methods you can test the delivery in advance.
+If the email invitation is not delivered or is marked as spam, then this is due to the technical reasons mentioned previously.

-In this case change the sender e-mail to e.g. a private e-mail.
-As soon as recipient domain and sender domain are not identical, the probability of delivery is very high.
-If the e-mail invitation has been delivered now, you know that the settings of your mail server prevent the receipt.
+In this case, change the sender’s email to a private email address, for example.
+As soon as the domain of the recipient and sender is not identical, the probability of delivery is very high.
+If the email invitations are delivered now, you know that the settings of your mail server prevent the reception.

-If your emails from the email invitations are not delivered, you can solve the problem by setting an SPF record on your mail server.
+If your emails are not being delivered, you can fix the problem by setting an SPF record with yourself in the mail server.

-The SPF record authenticates the sending from your e-mail domain, as the sender, via the easyfeedback mail server.
-You only need to set the SPF record once and can then use it for all future e-mail invitations via easyfeedback – for both employee surveys and customer surveys.
+The SPF record authenticates the sending from your email domain as the sender via the easyfeedback mail server.
+You only need to set the SPF record once and can then use it for all future email invitations via easyfeedback – both for internal and external survey projects.

-Copy the following SPF record and forward it to your IT department with the request to store it in the DNS entry of the name server:
+Copy and forward the following SPF record to your IT department with the request to store it in the DNS record of the name server:

-If still no mails are delivered, it is possible that deeper settings or your firewall is blocking the mails.
-In this case please contact your IT department.
+If mails are still not delivered, it may be that deeper settings or a firewall are blocking the emails.
+In this case, please talk to your IT department.